Stetchworth: History

 The parish of Stetchworth is long and thin in shape, around six miles long and one mile wide and covering an area of 2891 acre.
 It stretches southeast from Newmarket Heath to the border with Suffolk.
 Its relatively straight north-east border with Burwell and Woodditton follows the Devil's Dyke to its southern end just west of Ditton Green, from where the border follows field boundaries.
 Its long western border with Dullingham also follows field boundaries, most of which also follow the course of the Stour Valley Path, a long-distance footpath.
 It also has a short border with Kirtling at the southeastern end and another with Swaffham Prior at its northwest edge.

 Devil's Dyke (or Ditch), an Anglo-Saxon earthwork built between the Cambridgeshire villages of Reach and Wood Ditton, runs through Stetchworth.
 It consists of a ditch and a mound of earth which continues for over seven miles, and is a popular place for local walks.
 The Devils Dyke Morris Men dance along its length to end up at the 800-year-old Reach Fair on May Day.
 The relatively rare pasque flower grows along the dyke in the chalky soil.

-The Icknield Way Path passes through the village on its 110-mile journey from Ivinghoe Beacon in Buckinghamshire to Knettishall Heath in Suffolk.
-The Icknield Way Trail, a multi-user route for walkers, horse riders and off-road cyclists also passes through the village.
+The ancient trackway, Icknield Way, passes through the village.
+Much of its route, including in Stetchworth, is followed by the Icknield Way Path, a multi-user route for walkers, horse riders and off-road cyclists from Ivinghoe Beacon in Buckinghamshire to Knettishall Heath in Suffolk.

 The village had 25 inhabitants at the time of the Domesday Book in 1086 when the parish was owned by Hardwin of Scales, the Abbot of Ely, and Count Alan.
 The Domesday Book also mentions that Stetchworth was "once a town".

 The railway reached the parish when the Cambridge to Newmarket line was opened in 1848, though there is no station in Stetchworth.
 Dullingham railway station is just over a mile to the west of the village.

 The National Stud partially falls within the parish boundaries, and the July Racecourse at Newmarket Racecourse finishes in the parish, running parallel to the Devil's Dyke.

 Listed as Steuicheswrthe in around 1050 and Stiuicesuuorde in the Domesday Book of 1086, the name "Stetchworth" either means "enclosure amongst the tree-stumps" or "enclosure of a man called Styfic".